Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 🕒 **Model Details at a Glance**: View critical model details, including model hash and last modified timestamp, directly in the Models workspace for enhanced tracking and management.

-- 📥🗑️ **Download/Delete Models**: Models can be downloaded or deleted directly from Sage WebUI with ease.
+- 📥🗑️ **Download/Delete Models**: Models can be downloaded or deleted directly from Sage.is AI-UI with ease.

 - 🔄 **Update All Ollama Models**: A convenient button allows users to update all their locally installed models in one operation, streamlining model management.